Hiba-Chaabnia/FlowerLover/README.md

 </table>

 ## 🛠️ Setup Instructions

 1. Open the [Google Drive](https://drive.google.com/drive/folders/168E2L-SF8RrSwjkAbO5ENki4J_jsZQDg?usp=drive_link) folder and locate `FlowerLover.zip`.
 2. Right-click `FlowerLover.zip` and select **Make a Copy**.
 Note the file's name and path.
 3. Use the provided script in `Get Started.ipynb` to set up your workspace.
 4. Follow the notebooks in the order listed in the table to explore, recommend, and classify flowers.

+## 💐 Flower Classifier Streamlit App

+You can download the **Flower Classifier Streamlit App** to test the classification model yourself!
+Simply download the ZIP file from [this link](https://drive.google.com/file/d/1TTJku6zMNGmFahlJeLrsQ1mOmOkU17Vz/view?usp=drive_link) and follow the included instructions to run the app locally.

+## 🕸️ Sneak Peek into FlowerLover Neo4j Knowledge Graph

+If you're interested in exploring the FlowerLover Neo4j Knowledge Graph, feel free to reach!
+I can invite you as a viewer on Neo4j Aura to see the graph in action.

 ## 🌟 Stay Updated